-Figure 4: Median absolute deviation (MAD) for the two-minute cadence data from Sector 55, showing the performance of the corrending after identifying Manual Exclude data quality flags.
+Figure 4: Median absolute deviation (MAD) for the two-minute cadence data from Sector 62, showing the performance of the cotrending after identifying Manual Exclude data quality flags.
 The MAD is calculated in each cadence across stars with flux variations less than 1% for both the PA (red) and PDC (blue) light curves, where each light curve is normalized by its median flux value.
 The scatter in the PA light curves is much higher than that for the PDC light curves, and the outliers in the PA light curves are largely absent from the PDC light curves due to the use of the anomaly flags.

-not enough valid data remains to derive cotrending basis vectors in PDC.
+If the Earth/Moon interference is strong enough to saturate the detector, all targets on a CCD slice will be affected and the data are unusable.
+Cadences with bad calibrations due to saturation are now explicitly marked with bit 15 (value 16384, "Bad Calibration Exclude").
+For some cadences, the majority of targets on a CCD may be flagged for scattered light and not enough valid data remains to derive cotrending basis vectors in PDC.
 No systematic error correction can be applied at these times.
 This situation is identified by bit 16 (value 32768, "Insufficient Targets for Error Correction Exclude").

 FFIs were only marked with bits 3, 6, 8, 12, and 15 (Coarse Point, Reaction Wheel Desaturation Events, Manual Exclude, Straylight, and Bad Calibration Exclude).
-Only one FFI is affected by each momentum dump.
 There are no WCS coordinates for FFIs that coincide with momentum dumps.